 Overview is an open-source tool to help journalists find stories in large numbers of documents, by automatically sorting them according to topic and providing a fast visualization and reading interface.
 Whether from government transparency initiatives, leaks or Freedom of Information requests, journalists are drowning in more documents than they can ever hope to read.

-It’s an interactive system where the computer reads every word of every document to create a visualization of topics and sub-topics, while a human guides the exploration.
+Overview is designed specifically for text documents where the interesting content is all in narrative form — that is, plain English (or other languages) as opposed to a table of numbers.
+Overview has been used to analyze emails, declassified document dumps, material from Wikileaks releases, social media posts, online comments, and more.
 There is no installation required — just use the free web application.
 Or you can run thisopen-source softwareon your own server for extra security.
 The goal is to make advanced document mining capability available to anyone who needs it.

 Overview is a project of The Associated Press, supported by the John S. and James L. Knight Foundation as part of its Knight News Challenge.